akamai-compute-marketplace/marketplace-apps/apps/linode-marketplace-redis/README.md

-# Akamai Connected Cloud One-Click App for Redis
+# Akamai Connected Cloud Redis One-Click App

 [Redis](https://redis.io/) is an open-source, in-memory, data-structure store, with the optional ability to write and persist data to a disk, which can be used as a key-value database, cache, and message broker.
 Redis features built-in transactions, replication, and support for a variety of data structures such as strings, hashes, lists, sets, and others.